Shooting With The Brownie Hawkeye

 · You are limited to situations with enough light to require at least require 1/40’ shutter speed, or

 · Use the “B” bulb setting to make longer exposures.
 Because of the inability to use a shutter release and no strong method of keeping camera still, this situation is very tricky.

 · Remember that capturing the moon uses a relatively fast shutter & can be possible.

-· On your own here as theree are so many possible lighting conditions.
+· On your own here as there are so many possible lighting conditions.

-Image 3 (Front of Hawkeye w/Red Filter Attached + iPhone & app Open)
+Image 3 (Front of Hawkeye w/Red Filter + iPhone & app open)

 Ø When shooting B&W film I might use the Red 3 Stop Series 6 filter and additionally stack the 1 Stop ND Film to achieve a total of 4 Stops light reduction.